Hedera helix (English Ivy) Care Indoors; Watering, Light, Soil, Problems & Remedies

 Hedera helix Propagation

-Hedera helix (English Ivy) is propagated at the beginning of the growing season (spring to early summer) from stem cuttings or by plant division.
+Hedera helix is best propagated at the beginning of the growing season (spring to early summer) from stem cuttings or by plant division.
 The stem cuttings root easily so there is no need for rooting hormone.
-Rooting of the cuttings can be done in 3 ways.
+Learn how to propagate Hedera helix (English Ivy).

 English Ivy, Hedera helix

-Hedera helix Problems & their Solutions
+Hedera helix Problems & Solutions

-English Ivy (Hedera helix) problems are yellow leaves, wilting leaves, leggy growth, brown leaf tips, loss of variegation, pests and diseases among others.
+English Ivy problems are yellow leaves, wilting leaves, leggy growth, brown leaf tips, loss of variegation, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Yellow leaves